Emerson Model 1232 Television-Radio (1956)

 from a small subchassis near the lower center of the photo.
 I'm not sure whether Emerson marketed

-another version of this TV without the radio, but that could easily have been done, looking
+a version of this TV without the radio, but that could easily have been done, looking

 at how the radio circuitry was neatly slipped into the TV chassis.